-Follow your doctor’s directions carefully.
+When you are given an antibiotic, follow your doctor’s directions carefully.
 Take all the antibiotic medicine that your doctor gives you.
 Don’t save some of the medicine for the next time you’re sick.
-If you skip even 1 or 2 doses, some bacteria might be left in your body and resist future antibiotic treatment.
+If you skip even 1 or 2 doses, some bacteria might be left in your body.
+You may become sick again, and your body may resist future antibiotic treatment.

 Wash your hands with soap and water before you eat and after you use the bathroom.
 Regular hand washing will help keep you healthy and reduce the need for antibiotics.